National Eating Disorders Association

 • What ongoing support is available post-training?

-• Post training, facilitators are granted access to NEDA’s Body Project portal and Facebook group for ongoing community support and access to resources.
-For specific implementation questions, you may work with a Body Project Master Trainer for recommended post-training supervision at $125 per hour.
+• Post training, facilitators are granted access to NEDA’s Body Project portal for ongoing community support and access to resources.
+For specific implementation questions, you may work with a Body Project Master Trainer for recommended post-training supervision at an additional cost.

 Recovery is important to us here at NEDA.
 We require that applicants with personal experience who are interested in getting involved with the National Eating Disorders Association have two years of strong recovery due to the intense and triggering nature of this program.